The Truth about America - Where Racism is LEGAL and Encouraged

 RACIST Origins

 Over the weekend, there was a hate filled tragedy in Jacksonville, Fl.
 Innocent black people lost their lives for no reason other than being black.
-In much of the coverage, I have seen people say, that they are surprised such racist attacks still exist in 2023.
+In much of the coverage, people said they were surprised such racist attacks still existed in 2023.
 Really?
-Racism began back in the early 1800's and black folks were enslaved right up to the end of the civil war in 1865.
-Even though the civil war ended slavery, it did not end racism, particularly within the education and corporate environments.
-Black people continued to be discriminated against when seeking job, learning and business opportunities.
+Racism began back in the early 1800's, and black folks were enslaved right up to the end of the civil war in 1865.
+Even though the civil war ended slavery, it did not end racism particularly within the education and corporate environments.
+Black people continued to be discriminated against while seeking work, and all learning and business opportunities.
 It was almost a hundred years later when The Civils Rights Act was passed, that made it illegal to disenfranchise minorities and women, a mere 59 years ago.
-Some of us know people who are alive today, who lived to witness such atrocities.
-Like anything else, racism began with a thought.
-It is a mindset.
-Laws against racism only deter people from participating in hateful rhetoric in specific environments; and encourages them to move differently.
-It does not however, change how folk feel in their head and heart.

 RACISM TODAY

 The truth is racism is alive and well in the United States and beyond.
-Ajike "AJ" Owens was shot and killed, after knocking on a white woman's door.
+"AJ" Owens was shot and killed, after knocking on a white woman's door.
 Ahmaud Arbery was shot and killed after running through a white neighborhood.
-The people who shot him thought because he was running, he was a criminal, so they hunted him down, shot and killed him.
+The people who shot him thought because he was running, he was a criminal so they hunted him down, shot and killed him.
 Two Tennessee law makers were expelled from the Tennessee House of Representatives for "disorderly conduct" when they protested against gun violence.
-Their white counterpart who also participated in the protest was not expelled.
+Their white counterpart who also participated in the protest, was not expelled.
 Elijah McCain was violently detained by police after walking down the street from a store, when someone reported him as "sketchy".
 He died as a result of his injuries.
 A Chicago seventh grader was shot in the back, despite having his hands up and being unarmed.
 The police shot him anyway.
 The Chicago Police Department was investigated by the Department of Justice, who found that the department repeatedly engaged in illegal racial practices.
 Chicago, along with a dozen other police departments are now under federal watch.
 Florida, Arkansas, North Dakota, Mississippi, Texas and Virginia have all outlawed African American studies that teach about racism.
 These are only a handful of recent examples of racism, or racist behavior that continues to target the black community.

 SOLUTIONS